vivkaz/CQE/README.md

 }
 ```
 ### Rules
-There are 50 rules for [DependencyMatcher](https://spacy.io/usage/rule-based-matching#dependencymatcher) defined in the [rules.py](rules.py).
+There are more than 50 rules for [DependencyMatcher](https://spacy.io/usage/rule-based-matching#dependencymatcher) defined in the [rules.py](rules.py).
 We use the spaCy-model [en core web sm](https://spacy.io/models/en) to create a [Doc object](https://spacy.io/api/doc) with [linguistic annotations](https://spacy.io/usage/linguistic-featuress).
 The key point is that the rules are not simple pattern matching based on the single words in the sentence, but on those annotations and exploit the structure of the sentence.

 Existing rules can be changed and new ones can be added by editing the file.
 Pay attention to the DependencyMatcher syntax.